The Last Messiah: The last messiah

 Zapffe concluded that "as long as humankind recklessly proceeds in the fateful delusion of being biologically fated for triumph, nothing essential will change".
 Humankind will get increasingly desperate until "the last messiah" arrives, "the man who, as the first of all, has dared strip his soul naked and submit it alive to the outmost thought of the lineage, the very idea of doom.
 A man who has fathomed life and its cosmic ground, and whose pain is the Earth's collective pain".
 Zapffe compares his messiah to Moses, but ultimately rejects the precept to "be fruitful, and multiply, and replenish the earth", by saying "know yourselves – be infertile, and let the earth be silent after ye".
 His message was rejected, "they will fall upon him, with midwives and wet nurses at their head, and they will bury him under their fingernails".

 In Vladimir Odoyevsky's Russian Nights (1840), there was a story titled "The Last Suicide", with a similar ending, where "[T]hen, at last he came, the Messiah of despair!
 His look was cold, his voice was loud, and his words dispersed the last remnants of ancient beliefs."
 However, unlike in Zapffe's story, the last Messiah's message was accepted by humanity, which proceeded to explode the entire earth.

 Influence

 In his book The Conspiracy Against the Human Race, horror writer and philosopher Thomas Ligotti refers frequently to The Last Messiah and quotes sections of the essay, using Zapffe's work as an example of philosophical pessimism.

-Originally published in Russian in 2025 and translated into English by the author, Vladislav K. Pedder's monograph The Experience of the Tragic presents a systematic reinterpretation of Peter Wessel Zapffe's philosophy while introducing the seminal concept of differential experience—a fundamental, unmediated engagement with reality encompassing both discernment and transformative aspects that shape responsive patterns and systemic dynamics.
-While this conceptualization shows certain affinities with Alfred North Whitehead's process philosophy in its dynamic ontology, it ultimately diverges radically in its conclusions, particularly regarding the nature of tragic consciousness and its existential implications.